a0s21en5/C-Sharp-Bootcamp/C-Sharp.md

 A tuple is a data structure that contains a sequence of elements of different data types.

 # ValueTuple

 # Built-in Exception
 # Delegates
 # Events
+An event is a notification sent by an object to signal the occurrence of an action.
+Events in .NET follow the observer design pattern.

 # Extension Method

 Extension methods, as the name suggests, are additional methods.
 Extension methods allow you to inject additional methods without modifying, deriving or recompiling the original class, struct or interface.